WHAT IS A HALLMARK?

 A Hallmark is a set of component marks which verify a products material.
 Precious metals are rarely used in their purest form, instead being mixed with other metals to make them more durable.
 Hallmarks are only applied to precious metals Platinum, Gold, Palladium and Silver.

 It isn't possible to detect an article's precious metal content by sight or touch.
 Therefore, it is a legal requirement for items being sold as precious metal, over a certain weight, to bear a Hallmark.
+All Silver items that weigh less than 7.78g do not require a hallmark.

 Hallmarks are applied to precious metals to indicate the amount of pure metal in a product.
 Traditionally applied by striking with a punch, Hallmarks can now also be applied using lasers.